-The paradigm of learning motion patterns and behaviours from an annotated library of past videos can be extended to several novel surveillance scenarios.
+The paradigm of learning motion patterns and behaviors from an annotated library of past videos can be extended to several novel surveillance scenarios.
 Consider a surveillance network where we have annotations for videos from a subset of the connected cameras.
-With the remaining cameras or in the event of adding a new camera, we could directly start leveraging the past motion pattern knowledge mined from the annotated dataset.
-ST could also be used in an active learning framework where imperfect appearance-based trackers and detectors are used as 'teacher' algorithms to create a seed library.
-ST as the 'student' algorithm tracks objects in conditions which are difficult for appearance-based trackers using the library.
-The library continuously expands, both from the past output of ST and appearance based trackers, which would lead to improvement of ST performance.
-The basic idea of similarity search of motion patterns could be explored for applications in action recognition, object retrieval and object re-identification from videos.
+With the remaining cameras or in the event of adding a new camera, we could directly start leveraging the past motion pattern knowledge mined from the annotated data set.
+The ST could also be used in an active learning framework where imperfect appearance-based trackers and detectors are used as teacher algorithms to create a seed library.
+The ST as the student algorithm tracks objects in conditions that are difficult for appearance-based trackers using the library.
+The library expands continuously, both from the past outputs of the ST and the appearance-based tracker, which would lead to an improvement in ST performance.
+The basic idea of similarity search of motion patterns could be explored for applications in action recognition, object retrieval, and object reidentification from videos.

 We have presented a novel approach to tracking that uses human annotations to directly drive an automated tracking system.
-We generate documents from videos which represent motion patterns.
+We generate documents from videos that represent motion patterns.
 These documents are used to retrieve videos with similar motion characteristics and associated annotations are transferred and warped to the query video.
-This system avoids the requirement of object detectors and outperforms state-of-the-art appearance-based trackers on in-the-wild surveillance datasets, which has been demonstrated in the experiments.
+This system avoids the requirement of object detectors and outperforms the state-of-the-art appearance-based trackers on the in-the-wild surveillance data sets, which has been demonstrated in the experiments.